15 Techniques To Improve Your Decision-Making Skills

 Try taking command of the decision-making process.
-You might try advising a group on the pros and cons of each choice and set time limits to ensure a quick and productive decision.
-This can help increase productivity in a group environment, and it might help everyone arrive at a decision quicker.
-You could also improve your strategy skills by guiding the decision-making process by telling the group information about your preferred choices.
+You might try advising a group on each choice's pros and cons and setting time limits to ensure a quick and productive decision.
+This can help increase productivity in a group environment and help everyone make decisions quicker.
+You could also improve your strategy skills by guiding the decision-making process by telling the group about your preferred choices.

 3. Ask an expert

-Getting an additional opinion can help validate the decisions you have and give you extra confidence in your decision-making abilities.
+Getting another opinion can help validate your decisions and give you extra confidence in your decision-making abilities.
 You might try asking a local expert, or you can always ask a trusted friend.
 For example, you might ask a supervisor their opinion about the project you're working on.

 4. Keep it in perspective

 Try judging the value of each decision.
-Instead of using an extensive amount of your time debating smaller decisions, such as the font type for your company literature, focus your energy on larger decisions, like what your company's printing schedule should be.
+Instead of spending extensive time debating smaller decisions, such as the font type for your company literature, focus on larger decisions, like what your company's printing schedule should be.
 Keeping each decision in perspective can help you become more flexible and able to compromise.